Transparency Statement

 Last-searched addressIndefinitely in your browser's localStorage (never sent to us)

-Page view counts (Vercel Analytics)Per Vercel's policy
+Page view counts (Vercel Analytics)Per Vercel's policy; the visitor hash resets daily

 Performance metrics (Speed Insights)Per Vercel's policy